 - are able to prioritise and manage your time effectively

 - have a strong commitment to safeguarding

 - are committed to nurture a child’s happiness and enjoyment of school and life

 - are an enthusiastic individual with a good sense of humour

-- build positive relationships with pupils
+- build positive relationships with pupils and staff

 - are a good team player who is able to develop good relationships with the people they work with